Mohammad Khiabani's uprising: Beginning

 The uprising began on April 5, 1920, and was preceded by protests and speeches by some members of the Tabriz Committee of the Azerbaijani Democratic Party against the policies of the central government and the 1919 agreement.
 Following the Khiabani's lecture session in the "Tajaddod" building and even before that, a number of activists were arrested by the Nazmiyeh (law enforcement).
 Although Mozaffar Alam, the head of Nazmiyeh, tried to mediate, Nazmiyeh forces surrounded the party headquarters in the "Tajaddod" building, but as time went on, the gathering increased and on Wednesday, April 6, there were large demonstrations, when reaching a dead end in negotiations, with the threat of Khiabani, the forces of Nazmiyeh retreated and the Nazmiyeh administration was handed over to the Azerbaijani Democratic Party, and city officials were forced to leave Tabriz for Tehran on Thursday.

-The statement was issued by the party on that Thursday:
+The statement was issued by Azerbaijani Democratic Party|the party on that Thursday:

 The libertarians of Tabriz are excited by the reactionary tendencies that have manifested in a series of anti-constitutional actions by the local governments, and have risen up with the intention of protesting strongly and sedately.
 The libertarians of Tabriz declare that the whole point of their program is to obtain a total and complete assurance that government officials respect the free regime of the country and sincerely follow the constitutions.
 Liberals are determined to maintain order and comfort by whatever means are.
 The program of the libertarians is twofold: first, to establish public welfare, and second, to bring the constitutional regime to power.